Navigation

 1. We are here to portray the normal look of the WWII soldier, not the exception.

-5. Modern non-prescription sunglasses are not allowed.
+5. Modern sunglasses are not allowed.

 7. Uniforms, equipment, insignia, and emblems must be of a type, style, and material in use by the unit portrayed during WWII.